aws/aws-fpga/SDAccel/docs/Debug_OpenCL_Kernel.md

-Hardware Debug of SDAccel RTL Kernel Design
+Hardware Debug of SDAccel OpenCL Kernel
 ======================

 This file contains the following sections:

 1. Overview
-2. Instantiating Debug cores in your RTL Kernel design
+2. Enabling ChipScope Debug
 3. Host code changes to support debugging
 4. Building the executable, creating the AFI, and executing the host code
 5. Start debug servers

 ## 1. Overview
-The sections below give you a brief explanation of the steps required to debug your SDAccel RTL kernel design.
-They include instantiating the ILA/debug cores in your RTL kernel, pausing the execution of the host code at the appriopriate stage to ensure the setup of ILA triggers, building the running the host code and starting the debug servers to debug the design in hardware.
+The sections below give you a brief explanation of the steps required to debug your SDAccel OpenCL kernel.
+They include enabling ChipScope debug,  pausing the execution of the host code at the appropriate stage to ensure the setup of ILA triggers, building the running the host code and starting the debug servers to debug the design in hardware.

-## 2. Adding debug cores to your RTL kernel
+## 2. Enabling ChipScope Debug

-There are different types of debug that can be enabled in an RTL kernel design.
-Debug cores can be added to the AXI interfaces on the kernel itself to monitor AXI transaction level activity (part of the ChipScope Debug feature of SDAccel) and debug cores can be instantiated in the RTL kernel to monitor signals in the RTL kernel code.
+Debug cores can be added to the AXI interfaces on the kernel itself to monitor AXI transaction level activity (part of the ChipScope Debug feature of SDAccel).

-### Adding debug cores to the kernel AXI interfaces

 Adding debug cores to the AXI interfaces on the kernel can be done in a couple of ways:

-- By opening the SDAccel GUI and enabling "ChipScope Debug" on the hardware function in the Hardware Function Settings window.
+- Using the SDAccel GUI and enabling "ChipScope Debug" on the hardware function in the Hardware Function Settings window.

+  - Note: If you are building on AWS and need information on how to enable the SDAccel GUI on AWS F1, see​  [README_GUI.md](./README_GUI.md).
+If you are building on premise, follow the directions in [On_Premises_Development_Steps.md](./On_Premises_Development_Steps.md).

-- Or, by passing the --dk chipscope option to the XOCC compiler with the compute unit name and optional interface name.
+- Using the XOCC --dk chipscope option with the compute unit name and optional interface name.

 To enable ChipScope debug using the GUI, perform the following steps: